fpoij2po23hrj0798ahrviupn4/campaign-notes/dnd12.md

         - They wake up hungover at the Talking Troll
         - Oberon was apparently giving out free drinks to his guests
         - Oberon discovers the nights earnings are 14 silver, 7 copper (started with 9 silver, made 5 silver profit, 7 copper)
-        - Oberon sends Skrillex to find the rest of the party, doesn't find anybody
+        - Oberon sends Skrillix to find the rest of the party, doesn't find anybody
         - Oberon heads out to take a nap in the Market Square
         - Harix stays & drinks more beer
     - At the Northshield House (Thor)